 Junction Area Schools

-This neighbourhood has great elementary schools, great secondary schools, elementary special programs, and secondary special programs.
+Junction Area has great elementary schools, great secondary schools, elementary special programs, and secondary special programs.
 There are 15 public schools, 9 Catholic schools, 2 private schools, and 1 alternative/special school serving this neighbourhood.
-The special programs offered at local schools include Special Education School, French Immersion, International Baccalaureate, Montessori, and Advanced Placement.
+The special programs offered at local schools include French Immersion, Special Education School, Advanced Placement, International Baccalaureate, and Montessori.

 Public Schools